thomas-touhey/cahute/docs/headers/cahute/link.rst

         See :ref:`protocol-seven-ohp` for more information.

+    .. c:macro:: CAHUTE_USB_NOPROTO

+        Do not use a protocol.

+        This renders all of the functions from :ref:`header-cahute-link-medium` accessible on the created link.

     :param linkp: The pointer to set the opened link to.
     :param flags: The flags to set to the USB link.
     :param bus: The bus number of the USB calculator to open a link with.